Invariant Extended Kalman Filtering with Partial Orientation Measurement Integration: Theoretical Derivations and Application to Autonomous Surface Vessels: Related Work

 Several works have leveraged the horizon as a reference for attitude estimation in both aerial and marine domains.
 In aerial navigation, the horizon serves as a relative landmark for estimating roll and pitch.
 For example, \cite{6289875} fuses horizon-based measurements with gyro data to estimate drone attitude.
 Although other works achieve absolute roll and pitch estimation, they do so using georeferenced points \cite{5548331, 5507188}.

-For marine vessels, the visual horizon offers a direct source of information without relying on georeferenced points, however, accurately segmenting the horizon from an image remains a challenging problem.
-A survey in \cite{horizon_survey} reviewed existing horizon detection techniques within the marine domain and highlighted challenges such as occlusions from ships and poor visibility.
-Kiefer and Zell \cite{horizon_locking} introduced a lightweight semantic segmentation deep learning model for \say{horizon locking}, stabilizing images by transforming them to keep the horizon fixed relative to the camera despite vessel motion.
-In a similar approach, \cite{marine_vessel_attitude} used a U-Net-based segmentation approach to estimate the horizon's position, then extracted roll and pitch from the detected horizon.
-Their method proved more robust to IMU bias but was not integrated into a filtering framework.
-Moreover, their tests were conducted on a passenger ferry with minimal wave-induced motion, limiting evaluation in rougher conditions.
+For marine vessels, the visual horizon offers a direct source of information without relying on georeferenced points \cite{horizon_locking} introduced a lightweight semantic segmentation deep learning model for \say{horizon locking}, stabilizing images by transforming them to keep the horizon fixed relative to the camera despite vessel motion.
+In a similar approach, \cite{marine_vessel_attitude} employed a U-Net-based segmentation model to estimate the horizon line and extract roll and pitch.
+While their study concluded that horizon-based observations were more robust than raw IMU-based attitude estimation, it provided no rigorous numerical analysis of the resulting orientation errors.
+Furthermore, the performance was validated on a passenger ferry under minimal wave-induced motion, leaving the system's reliability in more dynamic or high-frequency sea states unverified.